NizarAffess/5minCV/README.md

 ## Contribution
 All of the features listed above cannot be done by one single guy in a short period of time.
 That's why we rely on your contributions.<br/>
 We aim to keep everything rendered on the Front-end, but if you have some add-ons that requires some Back-end we may push your feedback as far as it proves its benefits. <br/>
-We are happy to see you here and we will be grateful if you suggest anything that could help improve this app. <br/>
+We are happy to see you here and we will be grateful if you suggest anything that could help improve this work. <br/>
 Thanks for your support!